 Standing up to a narcissistic mother is no easy feat.
-You’ll most likely be met with resistance, manipulation and blame (“how dare you treat your mother this way, after everything I’ve done for you!”), just to name a few tactics.
+You’ll most likely be met with resistance, manipulation and blame.
+“How dare you treat your mother this way, after everything I’ve done for you!” will be just one of many tactics.

-However, to be able to move forward into a whole and fulfilling life, without the constant energetic pull of your narcissistic mother, there are a few essentials things you need to do.
+However, to be able to move forward into a whole and fulfilling life, without the constant energetic pull of your narcissistic mother, there are a few essential things you need to do.

 Standing up to a Narcissistic Mother:

-Firstly, it’s imperative to set your own firm boundaries based around what you will and won’t accept from others, no matter who they may be.
-And most importantly, you need to prioritise self-love and healing your wounds and traumas.
+Firstly, it’s imperative to set firm boundaries based on what you will and won’t accept from others, no matter who that may be.
+Most importantly, you need to prioritise self-love and healing your wounds and traumas.
 Only then can you truly be free of the torment of narcissistic abuse and be able to live the life you really do deserve.

 Here we’ll be looking at how standing up to a narcissistic mother the right way will bring you relief and freedom.